The Foundation for a Meaningful Life Kindergarten - Grade 9 in Southborough, MA

 Matt currently lives in Westford, and in his spare time he serves as a head coach for the Northeast Eagles, an AAU baseball team.
 He stays active with running, playing golf, and tennis, as well as participating in multiple “old-man league” sports, such as soccer, hockey, and softball.

-In addition to her background in communications and counseling psychology, Lauren brings over 15 years of experience working in data-driven programs in the education and nonprofit industries.
-Prior to joining Fay School in 2016, she helped hundreds of K-12 students and their families gain access to a wide variety of educational and/or enrichment opportunities.
-Lauren is thrilled to bring her skill sets and experience in project management and data analysis to the Fay School community.
+Lauren currently serves as the Admission Office Data Manager and one of the Designated School Officials (DSO) that assists international students with studying in the United States.
+She received her B.A. from the University of Massachusetts-Amherst and her M.A. from Lesley University.
+In addition to her background in communications and counseling psychology, Lauren brings over 20 years of experience working in schools and/or data-driven programs in the education and non-profit industries.
+Prior to joining Fay School in 2016, she helped hundreds of K-12 students and their families gain access to a wide variety of academic and/or enrichment opportunities as well as health related resources.
+Lauren is thrilled to bring her skill sets and experience in project management and data analysis to her roles within the Fay School community.